No. 7 Dayton beats Fordham 70-56 for 16th straight over Rams

-Landers had a career-high 26 points against Fordham last season and helped the Flyers gain control quickly by scoring 13 in the first half.
+Landers had a career-high 26 points against Fordham two seasons ago and helped the Flyers gain control quickly by scoring 13 in the first half.
 Landers also finished with a team-high eight rebounds.

+“He’s really thriving in doing the things he’s doing, both offensively and defensively,” coach Anthony Grant said.
+“His leading, his voice, the energy he brings on a daily basis — he’s really matured over the course of his career.”

+The shooting guard has grown into one of the Flyers’ most valuable players — teammates refer to him as “the glue” — despite rarely leading the team in scoring.

-The Flyers opened with an 18-4 run sparked by Toppin, who had a dunk and a 3-pointer that began the run.
-Dayton led by 21 in the first half, holding the Rams to 30.8% from the field.
+The Flyers opened with an 18-4 run sparked by Toppin’s dunk and a 3-pointer.
+Dayton led by 21 during the first half, holding the Rams to 30.8% from the field.

 The Flyers got ahead comfortably even though top outside shooter Jalen Crutcher missed all of his six shots in the half.
 Crutcher, who had at least 20 points in four of the last five games, finished with three points on 1-of-8 shooting.